 In the case of Colorado No-Need Work-Study, all of the above requirements apply and the student will need to be classified as a resident of Colorado for tuition purposes.

 International students enrolled as full-time students must have a "valid for work" social security card before they begin working.
-To apply for a social security card the student will request a letter from The Office of Human Resources requesting a card, and proof of enrollment, for the student to take to the Social Security Administration Office.
-After international students have received their social security card they must bring it along with their, passport, copy of I-20 and I-94 to the Human Resources Office before they begin working to authorize their employment as part of their New Student Employment Onboarding Paperwork (see forms).
+To apply for a social security card the student will request a letter from The Human Resources Office requesting a card, and proof of enrollment, for the student to take to the Social Security Administration Office.
+After international students have received their social security card they must bring it along with their, passport, copy of I-20 and I-94 to the Human Resources Office before they begin working to authorize their employment as part of their Workday onboarding.
 International students are not allowed to work more than 20 hours per week while school is in session.
-The Fort Lewis College work week is Saturday through Friday.

 Supervisor responsibilities are: